Designing Misinformation Interventions for X

 Users also raised concerns about harmful applications: quarantine-by-reporting could be weaponized against queer communities, artists, activists, and small businesses.
 The reporting mechanism itself was seen as a vector for bias.

-Iterations: We restricted quarantine initiation to the platform's moderation team — users can still flag posts for review, but only moderators can actually quarantine.
-This addresses the weaponization concern.
-We also specified that quarantine should only be invoked when content has the potential to cause immediate harm, not as a general tool.
-For the post-removal flow, user testing helped us select the appropriate "Learn More" screen: users who followed an account wanted to still be able to see removed content in a dedicated moderation center view, supporting transparency without allowing the content back into regular feeds.
+Iterations: Restricted quarantine initiation to the platform's moderation team; users can still flag posts for review, but only moderators can quarantine.
+Specified that quarantine should only be invoked when content has the potential to cause immediate harm.
+For the post-removal flow, user testing helped select the appropriate "Learn More" screen: users who followed an account wanted to still be able to see removed content in a dedicated moderation center view, supporting transparency without allowing the content back into regular feeds.

 Developing Story Tracker